sathviksriss7/InfluencerFlowAI/README.md

 ### Backend
 - **Python 3.10+** with **Flask** for robust API development.
 - **Supabase Python Client**: Used for interacting with the Supabase PostgreSQL database (CRUD operations for campaigns, user data, etc.) and leveraging RLS by passing user JWTs for operations requiring user context.
+- **Groq API Integration**: For LLM-powered decision making and text generation in campaign creation, outreach, voice calls, and email.
+(Note: Ensure your Groq API key is set in `.env` for the backend).
 - **Twilio Integration**: For programmable voice call capabilities.
 - **ElevenLabs Integration**: For dynamic, high-quality Text-to-Speech generation.
-- **Groq API Integration**: For LLM-powered decision making and text generation in voice calls and email.
-- **Environment Variable Management**: Secure configuration using `.env` files
+- **Environment Variable Management**: Secure configuration using `.env` files (see setup instructions).
-- **CORS Enabled**: For seamless frontend-backend communication
+- **CORS Enabled**: For seamless frontend-backend communication.
 - **Detailed Logging**: For easier debugging and monitoring
 - **Data Validation**: Using Pydantic or similar for request/response validation (implied)
 - **Error Handling**: Consistent error responses